 Get a good start

-Starting a new medication can be an overwhelming task.
+Starting a new medication can be overwhelming.
 The members of your healthcare team, which can include a doctor, physician assistant, nurse practitioner, nurse and pharmacist, are there to help you get a good start.
-As you talk with your healthcare team, it is important to listen, ask questions and write things down so you won't forget them later when you get home.
+As you talk with your healthcare team, it is important to listen, ask questions and write things down so you won't forget them.

 Don't be shy!
 If you have a question, or are unsure about anything related to taking your medication, just ask.

 Not sure what questions to ask

 Here are some questions you may want to discuss with your healthcare team.
 This is not a complete list, but it should help you think about what you would like to know.
 You may even want to print these out and take them with you the next time you visit your doctor or other healthcare provider.

 - What is the name of the medication?

 - How much and how often does my doctor want me to take the medication?